ATO & Tax Debt

 It gets stranger.
 Some lenders will not accept an ATO payment plan as an ongoing commitment, even where every instalment has been paid on time.
 The plan itself does not fit their policy.
 So the debt has to be gone before or at settlement - the day the new loan starts and the money changes hands.
 If you have been paying a plan faithfully and still got declined, that is probably why.
 It was policy, not personal.

-The pathways that exist in writing
+The options that exist in writing

 Move one or two tiers along the lender spectrum and the language flips.
 Think of lenders as a ladder: prime (strict rules, lowest cost), near-prime (a little more flexible), and specialist (built for messy files, at a higher price).
 At the near-prime and specialist tiers of several non-bank lenders, written policy clearly allows debt consolidation including ATO debt.
 A few specialist products place no set cap on the tax debt they can consider.
 And a small number of lenders can consider a payment plan staying in place after settlement, rather than requiring a full payout.

-There are business pathways too.
+There are business options too.
 Where the tax debt belongs to a company - GST, PAYG withholding, tax on business earnings - some lenders can consider consolidating it through commercial products secured by property.
 Secured just means the property backs the loan.
 Same principle: the debt becomes workable when it lands with a lender whose policy was written for it.

 These lenders tend to weigh the story more than an automated credit score.
 They look at what happened, how you are handling repayments now, and whether the new loan genuinely improves your position.

 Not sure which of these applies to you?
-That is exactly what a position check answers - free, same-day reply.
+That is exactly what an initial conversation can clarify.

 The honest costs